Attendance requirements: Students are expected to attend all class sessions. Please contact the subject area supervisor if you have any questions.

 MATHEMATICS:#3237HSI Geometry CP – Option II - $600 resident/$700 non-resident

 This course will include a summer administration of the Geometry NJSLA in August.

 Dates: July 8 - August 8 (Mon-Thurs)

 Time: 8:00 AM – 12:00 PM in class, plus additional online hours

 This course covers all of the topics taught in a full-year college preparatory Common Core State Standards Geometry course, but without the 120 hours of seat time.
-This hybrid course will consist of 64 hours of classroom time, coupled with 32 hours of expected online learning, practice, and assessment.
+This hybrid course will consist of 80 hours of classroom time, coupled with 32 hours of expected online learning, practice, and assessment.
 Topics include: congruence, measurement and construction, similarity and trigonometry, geometric measurement and dimension, connecting algebra and geometry through coordinates, circles with and without coordinates, applications of probability.
 Successful mastery will enable students to take Algebra 2.
-Students enrolled in this course must take the PARCC Geometry Performance-Based and End-of-Year Assessments, unless Algebra 2 is taken during the following school year.
+Students enrolled in this course must take the Geometry NJSLA in August, unless Algebra 2 is taken during the following school year.
 As an Option 2 course, the final grade will be recorded as a Pass or Fail on the student transcript.

 #353SI AP Calc A - HC students only* - $450 resident/NA non-resident.

 *Only Hunterdon Central students who are scheduled to take AP Calculus BC #353 in the school year immediately following this course.

 Grade type: Pass/Fail